Programming-II-25-26/2d-array-practice-Ryder-3/README.md

 You need to calculate the total sales for each bread type and the average daily sales for the entire bakery.

+The skeleton file bakery.py is provided in this repo.